gerardcarbo/condition_variable_ex/readme.md

 ## How to compile

-For the library to compile the private members of condition_variable class must be made protected.
+- For the library to compile the private members of condition_variable class must be made protected.
+- g++ 10 or greater needed.